Motives and representability of algebraic cycles on threefolds over a field: Abstract

 \section{Abstract}

-We study links between algebraic cycles on threefolds and finite-dimensionality of their motives with coefficients in $\QQ $.
-We decompose the motive of a non-singular projective threefold $X$ with representable algebraic part of $CH_0(X)$ into Lefschetz motives and the Picard motive of a certain abelian variety, isogenous to the Griffiths' intermediate Jacobian $J^2(X)$ when the ground field is $\CC $.
+We study algebraic cycles on threefolds and finite-dimen\-sionality of their motives with coefficients in $\mathbb Q$.
+We decompose the motive of a non-singular projective threefold $X$ with representable algebraic part of $CH_0(X)$ into Lefschetz motives and the Picard motive of a certain abelian variety, isogenous to the Griffiths' intermediate Jacobian $J^2(X)$ when the ground field is $\mathbb C$.
 In particular, it implies motivic finite-dimensionality of Fano threefolds over a field.
-We also prove representability of zero-cycles on several classes of threefolds fibered by surfaces with algebraic $H^2$.
+We also prove representability of zero-cycles on several classes of threefolds fibred by surfaces with algebraic $H^2$.
 This gives another new examples of three-dimensional varieties whose motives are finite-dimensional.